-Business travellers and those who seek slick accommodation that befits entrepreneurs, the Traders Hotel will impress with its post-modern architecture and futuristic design.
-Situated beneath the famous Petronas Twin Towers (the tallest twin buildings in the world) the Traders Hotel is a prime spot where businessmen and high profile celebrities reside during their stay in Kuala Lumpur.
-The hotel is spacious and perfectly situated in the commercial epictentre of Kuala Lumpur, the Kuala Lumpur City Centre (KLCC) and offers direct access to to the world-class Kuala Lumpur Convention Centre.
-The hotel perfectly caters to smart businessmen and leisure travellers with numerous facilities including private meeting rooms, offices, business centre, in-room broadband connection and more.
+Business travellers and those who seek slick accommodation will be impressed by the Traders Hotel’s post-modern architecture and futuristic design, situated beneath the famous Petronas Twin Towers (the tallest twin buildings in the world).
+The hotel is spacious and perfectly situated in the commercial epicentre of Kuala Lumpur and offers direct access to the world-class Kuala Lumpur Convention Centre.
+It perfectly caters to business and leisure travellers with numerous facilities including private meeting rooms, offices, a business centre, and in-room broadband connections.

-For those seeking a unique culinary experience, The Dining In The Dark restaurant will offer an unforgettable dining experience.
-Serving all foods in total darkness, the Dining in The Dark depends on all senses apart from sight to make a culinary impact.
+For those seeking a unique culinary experience, The Dining in the Dark restaurant will certainly offer that.
+Serving all foods in total darkness, Dining in the Dark depends on all senses apart from sight to make a culinary impact.
 With the eyes closed, all other senses take over and tastes are experienced better in a finer, new dimension.